 You can go to our website, Roads End Haflingers, to see more of our place and horses.
-I have not been able to update the site (technical computer issues!) so Molly's page there is out of date, including her price.
-Her most recent foal is Argonaut RE--you can see him and her earlier foals on the Horses for Sale Button.
-Our place will have given her lots of experience with picking her way along trails, dealing with branches brushing her, turkeys flying up, logs to negotiate, and deer bounding across a field or rustling in the woods.
-She is unflappable about gunshots, tractors, and chainsaws.
-My guess is that she would make a marvelous trail horse.
+I have not been able to update the site (technical computer issues!) so Molly's page there is out of date with none of this most recent information.
+Her most recent foal is Argonaut RE--you can see him and her earlier foals on the Horses for Sale Button. .